ktseng/holdem_calc/README.md

 	Time elapsed(seconds):  0.0137040615082

 Multiprocess Holdem Calculator.
 Takes the same command line options but utilizes multicore processors to increase the speed of computation.
+Windows users: due to the process forking mechanism in Windows, parallel_holdem_calc might be slower than expected.

 	$ python parallel_holdem_calc.py As Ah Td Jd --exact Winning Percentages: